usnistgov/SimulatedRadarWaveformGenerator/README.md

 ## 4.2.
 Run from Deployed executable

 ### 4.2.1.
 Compile from source
-To generate executable for the GUI tool.
+To generate executable for the GUI tool:
 * Use either mcc see compileSimulatedRadarWG.m, or use MATLAB deploytool.
-    * all necessary toolboxes are required during compilation in addition to the MATLAB Compiler
+* All necessary toolboxes are required during compilation in addition to the MATLAB Compiler
-    * see [Prerequisites:](#5-prerequisites) for more details

 ### 4.2.2.
 Precompiled Executable
     If precompiled executable is needed, please contact us.